gautamdhameja/medium-2-md/readme.md

 medium-2-md convertUrl https://medium.com/abcd/new-post-993fbe47 -o E:\\path\\to\\output\\dir -f
 ```

 Note: The flags do not support any defaults.
-You need to add them in order to get the respective results (drafts and/or front matter inclusion).
+You need to add them in order to get the respective results (drafts, images and/or front matter inclusion).

+### Image Download

+When using the `-i` or `--images` flag, the images are downloaded into a sub-directory called `img` inside the output directory.
+If this `img` directory does not already exist, it will be created.
+If it already exists, the downloaded images will be saved inside the existing directory.
+The image elements in the converted markdown files will link to their respective local paths from the `img` sub-directory.

 ## Dependencies